Salah856/AWS-Workshops/Code_Quality/Program_code.md

-In part 1, we knew how to setup our environment for CI/CD using AWS series, and CodeGuru.
+In <a href="https://dev.to/awsmenacommunity/aws-ci-cd-pipeline-with-codeguru-unittest-part-i-i4o"> previous part </a> , we knew how to setup our environment for CI/CD using AWS series, and CodeGuru.

 Now, Let's check the code.